shinzonetwork/indexer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests added / updated
 - [ ] Documentation updated if needed
 - [ ] PR is self-contained and focused
+- [ ] Code does not break any existing features
+- [ ] Code passes personal internal testing

 ## Notes
 <!-- Any additional context for reviewers -->